/ WHISKY |

 The quotation, from Burns' 'The Author's Earnest Cry and Prayer', was a plea to Scots politicians in London to safeguard whisky.
 Burns, like many Scots, believed that predatory whisky taxes, the imposition of extra duty to bring Scotch in line with gin, and the general suppression of Scottish culture by the English, placed whisky in grave danger.

-Arouse, my boys! exert your mettle,
+Arouse, my boys! exert your mettle,he begged Scots politicians in the poem.

 To get auld Scotland back her kettle,